 The minerals you may want to try include magnesium and calcium.

 Try dandelion, elm bark, saffron, and sassafras that you’ll find in the herb aisle of your health food store.
 Herbal teas are also good, so relax and enjoy a couple of cups per day.

 For quick relief, you might want to try one of several external treatments, some which give you a quick but small amount of comfort and others that provide long-term relief.

 Bathe without soap as often as possible.
 Seawater can be soothing to the skin.
 If you live near the ocean, go for a swim.
 If you are unable to swim in the ocean, use sea salt found in the health food store.
 You might find relief by adding a cup of apple cider vinegar to your bath water.

 After you get out of the bath or shower, you’ll want to moisturize to keep your skin from becoming dry and flaking.
 Choose fragrance-free lotions and oils to decrease the chance of an allergic reaction to sensitive skin.

 You can also use essential oils for treating psoriasis.

 A little bit of sun is healthy and may help heal your skin.
 However, too much sun can cause sunburn, which will exacerbate the problem.
 Avoid sunburn by staying indoors when the sun’s rays are at their strongest from about 10:00 AM to 3:00 PM.

 Choose loose-fitting clothing that is made from natural fibers and allow your skin to breathe.
 Avoid tight clothes that may irritate your skin and make your symptoms worse.

-Try the above tips on how to manage psoriasis without the use of drugs, and let us know in the comments below what works best for you.
+Some psoriasis sufferers may go into remission for a while but if you suffer an outbreak try the above tips on how to manage psoriasis without the use of drugs, and let us know in the comments below what works best for you.